ghi-electronics/Documentation/software/tinyclr/due/api.md

 	end
 ");
 ```

+`Run` only returns when it has completed running the script.
+If the script has an infinite loop then `Run` will never return.
+A good option would be to spin a thread for `Run`.
+The rest of the system will continue to run normally and the thread can be terminated to abort `Run` is desired.

 ## Invoke

 A function that is found in a script can be executed from C# directly using `script.Invoke("OnOff")`.

 Arguments are passed to `Invoke` with a returned result, `sum = Invoke("Add", a, b)`.